rma97/P1-Gruppe312A/README.md

-git pull origin load_balancer | This command pulls the branch commits to your local branch. git push –all origin | This command pushes all branches to your remote repository. git pull | This command fetches and merges changes on the remote server to your working directory.
+git pull origin load_balancer | This command pulls the branch commits to your local branch. git push –all origin | This command pushes all branches to your remote repository. git pull | This command fetches and merges changes on the remote server to your working directory. git checkout --track origin/branch_name | Adds a tracking for a repository